Macéo Capietto: 2022

 After testing for several teams during the winter, Capietto moved into the Formula Regional European Championship in 2022, partnering Pietro Armanni and Cenyu Han at Monolite Racing.
+He was the only driver to score points for the team this season, with a best result of 7th in Mugello and a best qualifying of 6th in Spielberg.

 2023

 Capietto switched to Race Performance Motorsport for the 2023 Formula Regional European Championship.
+Where he scored a his maiden FRECA podium and finished 8th in the standings.